SteffanSingh/BookAlchemy/README.md

 4. Use the search bar to find books.
 5. Sort books using the dropdown menu.

+### Deployment :

+Book library application is currently deployed on Pythonanywherere. you can access the live version of the application at [http://steffan.pythonanywhere.com/](http://steffan.pythonanywhere.com/).

 ## API Endpoints

 ### User Endpoints